< Back to Projects

 MITRE@Work - Workspace Reservations

 The most significant recent addition to MITRE@Work was a workspace booking capability.
 When MITRE transitioned to a hybrid work model, employees could only reserve desks through a vendor-provided web application.
-We wanted to provide a more usable and convenient mobile option.
-Workspace Reservations has become one of MITRE@Work’s most popular features, receiving positive recognition from employees in a Return to Office survey.
+While accessible from corporate phones, this system required multiple logins and many steps, creating friction for users trying to quickly book a space.
+We wanted to provide a more usable and convenient option from any phone.

 Early QR code ideas.
 Source: MITRE

-Initial reservation section mockup vs. production.
-As I refined the design I reordered sections, placing My Reservations at the top for quick checks of today’s reserved room number.
+Initial Reservations section mockup vs. production.
+As I refined the design I reordered sections, placing My Reservations at the top for quick checks of today’s room number.
 I also optimized the workspace search layout to accommodate longer site names and the lengthy floor 'numbers' we'd be getting from the vendor system.
 Source: MITRE

 The ‘Easy Reservations’ workspace search allows users to efficiently find available spaces, filtering results by building, floor, and amenities such as the number of monitors or desk type.
 Users can also save up to three favorites to easily check if those spaces are available.

-Draft and production versions of the Easy Reservations section showing sample results and favorites available for booking.
+Draft and production versions of the Easy Reservations section showing sample search results and favorites available for booking.

-I came up with the idea for the Check Current Availability feature as a lower-tech alternative to the original QR code plan, enabling users to quickly determine availability by entering a specific room number.
+I came up with the idea for Check Current Availability as a lower-tech alternative to the original QR code plan, enabling users to quickly determine availability by entering a room number.
 Users can also enter a partial number to check multiple offices at once (and see who is sitting nearby).

-My design for Check Current Availability required accommodating many states beyond simple availability.
-Draft mockup identifying all potential states needed for the development team vs. a production screenshot.Source: MITRE
+Check Current Availability required accommodating many states beyond simple availability.
+Draft mockup identifying all the options I'd need to document for the development team vs. a production screenshot.
+Source: MITRE

 The My Reservations feature initially displayed your upcoming reservations with a simple cancellation option.
-However, with increased in-office days and tighter space constraints, the company began requiring employees to check in to ensure offices were being used.
+However, with increased in-office days and tighter space constraints, leadership began requiring employees to check in to ensure offices were being used.
 I reworked the interface to incorporate more prominent buttons during the check-in window and designed corresponding notifications.

 Draft mockups of the My Reservations check-in enhancements and related notifications.
 The notifications needed to account for different iOS and Android action options as well as how text tended to be truncated.
 Source: MITRE